nikodemus/foolang/README.md

 - [ ] "comments"
 - [ ] Program parser: class-method parser
 - [ ] Source formatter
-- [ ] Bare bones environment that works directly on files (no image!)
+- [ ] Bare bones environment that works directly on files
       - [ ] Session: this is closest thing to an image -- like a notebook
       - [ ] Playground
       - [ ] Browser
       - [ ] Transcript
       - [ ] Inspector
+- [ ] The Book

+## Later

+- 0.2.0: typechecking: AST -> TST
+- 0.3.0: bootstrap compiler and VM, threads, coroutines
+- 0.4.0: JIT and AOT compilers
+- 0.5.0: immutable value types

 Planned divergences from Smalltalk
 - Local type inference (and runtime assertions)